 Some bugs occasionally enter homes or live near buildings, windows, walls, and furniture.

-- Masked Hunter Bug — Dust-covered bug often hiding indoors.
+Masked Hunter Bug — Brown bug often covered with dust and debris while hiding indoors.
+This natural disguise helps it remain unnoticed.

 Plant Bugs Commonly Found on Crops